Ontology (ONT): Decentralized Identity and Data Solutions

 Providing DeFi developers with new infrastructure for creating cross-chain compatible dApps

 Permitting easy, energy-efficient access to cross-chain transactions and reducing the need for multiple partially overlapping smart contracts

 Increasing scalability of cross-chain transactions by enabling open yet secure transfers of data and of tokenized assets

-The fact that so many traditional platforms exist as isolated data silos has proven to be detrimental not only from both a business operation perspective but also in terms of end-user experience.
+The fact that so many traditional platforms exist as isolated data silos has proved to be detrimental not only from an operational perspective, but also in terms of end-user experience.
 By working to build a global cross-chain platform that benefits all participants along the full economic value chain, Ontology and its partners are making significant strides towards actualizing blockchain’s true underlying potential.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.